padolsey/SIML/readme.md

-# Siml
+# SIML

-Siml is the Simplified Markup Language. **[Try it out!](http://padolsey.github.com/siml/)**
+SIML is the Simplified Markup Language. **[Try it out!](http://padolsey.github.com/siml/)**

 ### What is it?

-Siml allows you to write HTML/XML with more ease and less cruft.
+SIML allows you to write HTML/XML with more ease and less cruft.

 You can specify your elements by CSS selectors: